What is music production?

 What defines a music producer and their involvement in the creative process varies from person to person.
 But generally, music production involves five key principles; composition, capture (recording), editing, mixing and mastering.

-Producers are involved in the entire process of creating music and so there are a variety of pathways to choose from.
+Music producers are involved in the entire process of creating music and so there are a variety of pathways to choose from.
 During your studies in music production, you’ll become an expert in harmonisation, synthesis, music theory and sound mixing, as well as business strategy, networking and project management.
 The possibilities are endless.

 Why study music production at Spirit Studios?